 In 2012, he began his training as a German and European patent attorney in a Munich-based internationally operating US law firm where he gained experience in patent prosecution, oppositions, and freedom-to-operate analysis for various technologies.
 He was admitted as a professional representative before the European Patent Office in 2015, and was admitted as a German patent attorney after his training in January 2016.
 Daniel Herrmann joined BOEHMERT & BOEHMERT in 2015.

 Daniel Herrmann has published several scientific papers and conference proceedings.
 He obtained awards from the German National Academic Foundation, the German Physical Society (DPG), and the Optical Society of America (OSA).

-Daniel Herrmann is a member of the Institute of Professional Representatives before the European Patent Office (epi), the German Association for the Protection of Industrial Property (GRUR), the International Federation of Intellectual Property Attorneys (FICPI), the Association of Intellectual Property Experts (VPP), the European Practitioners in Intellectual Property (Union IP), and the German Physical Society (DPG).
+Daniel Herrmann is member of the Institute of Professional Representatives before the European Patent Office (epi) – recently selected by the epi board for the editorial committee, which is responsible the content of the “epi Information” journal, amongst other aspects – as well as the German Association for the Protection of Intellectual Property (GRUR), the International Federation of Intellectual Property Attorneys (FICPI), the German Association of Intellectual Property Experts (VPP), the IP Union, and the German Physicists’ Association (DPG).

 Daniel Herrmann is author of the handbook „Zielorientierte Methodiken zum Bestehen der Europäischen Eignungsprüfung (EEP)“ (C.H.
 Beck Verlag, 2017).